muyo/sno/README.md

 It is safe for a range previously used by another generator to be assigned to a different generator under the following conditions:
-- it happes in a different timeframe *in the future*, e.g. no sooner than after 4msec have passed (no orchestrator is fast enough to get a new container online to replace a dead one for this to be a worry),
+- it happens in a different timeframe *in the future*, e.g. no sooner than after 4msec have passed (no orchestrator is fast enough to get a new container online to replace a dead one for this to be a worry);
-- if you can guarantee the new Generator won't regress into a time the previous Generator was running in,
+- if you can guarantee the new Generator won't regress into a time the previous Generator was running in.

 If you create the new Generator using a Snapshot of the former as it went offline, you do not need to worry about those conditions and can resume writing to the same range immediately - the obvious tradeoff being the need to coordinate